meltyourface/blank/posts/Temple-furniture/Luxurious-Home-Temple-Altar-Design/index.md

 3. **Marble**: Highly polished white marble will be used for the altar top, symbolizing purity and spiritual illumination.

-Dimensions: The altar will be designed to fit comfortably within an intimate home setting, measuring 4 feet in length, 3 feet in width, and standing 3.5 feet high.
+**Dimensions**: The altar will be designed to fit comfortably within an intimate home setting, measuring 4 feet in length, 3 feet in width, and standing 3.5 feet high.
 These dimensions support comfort and accessibility during rituals and everyday use.

 Design Features: The Sanctum Aeternum Altar will incorporate the following elements: